The curriculum in the LLM degree is designed around the thesis. The degree requires the completion of 36 credits, assigned as follows:

 Students in the LLM program are not able to enrol in courses in the LLM CL program, including LAW 505 Canadian Public Law, LAW 515 Contractual Obligations and Remedies, and LAW 525 Canadian Criminal Law & Procedure.

-Please consult the additional information about courses and timetables, including Course Descriptions, on the Law Faculty website.
+Please consult the additional information about courses and timetables, including Course Descriptions, on the law school's website.

-Students may also enroll in graduate level courses in other faculties (with permission of the Graduate Program in Law and the other faculty).
-However, the major part of the program must be undertaken in the Allard School of Law.
+Students may also enroll in graduate level courses in other faculties (with permission of the Graduate Program at Allard Hall and the other faculty).
+However, the major part of the program must be undertaken at Allard Hall.

 The LLM thesis provides students with an opportunity to conduct a substantial piece of original legal research and make a contribution to their chosen field of law.
 The thesis is the focal point of the degree and accounts for 20 credits of the 36-credit degree.

-A student writes his or her thesis under the supervision of a member of the Allard School of Law on a subject of the student’s choosing.
+A student writes his or her thesis under the supervision of a faculty member of the Allard School of Law on a subject of the student’s choosing.
 The thesis is evaluated by the supervisor and a second reader.
-The second reader is usually another member of the Law Faculty, but, where appropriate, may also be from faculty at UBC or another university.
+The second reader is usually another faculty member of the law school, but, where appropriate, may also be from faculty at UBC or another university.

 An oral examination is not usually part of the evaluation of the thesis, but may be required at the discretion of the Allard School of Law.